 Fire safety equipment$50,0006 months to 20 years

-If you have more than one Title 1 loan, your total outstanding balance can’t exceed the maximum loan amount for the property or purpose type you’re using that has the highest maximum.
+If you have more than one Title 1 loan, your total outstanding balance can’t exceed the largest of the maximum loan amount limits for your property type or loan purpose.

 To qualify for an FHA Title 1 loan, potential borrowers must meet certain broad requirements.
 Unlike many mortgage programs, there are no hard credit score requirements, and homeowners with little or no equity can still qualify.